 Vermont Division for the Blind and Visually Impaired

 Toll Free in Vermont: 1-800-356-1526

 The Division for the Blind and Visually Impaired (DBVI) is the designated state unit to provide vocational rehabilitation and independent living services to eligible Vermonters who are blind and visually impaired.

-DBVI’s Mission is to support the efforts of Vermonters who are blind and visually impaired to achieve or sustain their economic independence, self reliance, and social integration to a level consistent with their interests, abilities and informed choices.
-To support this mission DBVI operates a variety of programs and services that are described below.
+DBVI’s mission is to support the efforts of Vermonters who are blind and visually impaired to achieve or sustain their economic independence, self reliance, and social integration to a level consistent with their interests, abilities and informed choices.
+To support this mission DBVI operates a variety of programs and services.

 The Vocational Rehabilitation (VR) Program assists participants in finding or maintaining employment consistent with their informed choice and their goals and aspirations.
 Individuals choose a vocational goal and supporting services, directing those services with the assistance of the DBVI counselor.
+Services provided may include:

 Services are designed to help individuals remain in their homes and participate in community life.
 Other DBVI programs include the Business Enterprise Program and Transitional Services.